How Can AI and Machine Learning Take Fraud Detection To The Next Level?

-Considering the size of the threat and the potential to disrupt the company’s operations, it is not a surprise that there is an increasing interest in using the AI-powered solutions to combat the fraud.
+Considering the size of the threat and the potential to disrupt the company’s operations, it is not a surprise that there is an increasing interest in using AI-powered solutions to combat fraud.

 How can AI support fraud detection?

 Thankfully, the market is full of machine learning-powered solutions to leverage.
-Below we have collected only the most important or intersting ones:
+Below we have collected only the most important or interesting ones:

-The company was established to tackle the claim automation in the insurance company.
-They claim abuse is one of the most popular types of fraud in the insurance company, where customers appear to unleash nearly unlimited creativity to get just-a-bit-more than they should according to the company’s policy.
+The company was established to tackle claim automation in the insurance company.
+They claim abuse is one of the most popular types of fraud in the insurance company, where customers appear to unleash nearly unlimited creativity to get just a bit more than they should according to the company’s policy.
 Shift technology aims both to empower insurers to tackle the fraud while keeping to deliver customer excellence.

 The not-the-top-of-mind example of fraud prevention - Red Points aims to protect the brands and their content in the digital world.
 The company scans the internet in search of violations of copyright, so it basically tackles a huge problem of counterfeits or illegal copies.
 And not everyone realizes that copyright infringement is also a type of fraud.

 While most of the companies that aim to tackle fraud take their roots from the fintech business, buguroo hails from the cybersecurity background, initially offering the AI-powered platform that aims to defend the company against hackers.
 After a pivot the startup decided to shift from a typical cybercrime and DDoS attacks to any type of fraudulent activity that follows patterns, in the same way, the more typical hacking activities do.